opea-project/docs/community/rfcs/24-08-02-OPEA-AIAvatarChatbot.md

 ~5 seconds for AudioQnA on Gaudi,
 ~10-40 seconds for AvatarAnimation on Gaudi, depending on:
 1) Whether the input is an image or a multi-frame, fixed-fps video
+2) The `max_tokens` parameter used in LLM text generation
-1) LipSync Animation DL model used: Wav2Lip_only or Wav2Lip+GFPGAN or SadTalker
+3) LipSync Animation DL model used: Wav2Lip_only or Wav2Lip+GFPGAN or SadTalker
-2) Resolution and FPS rate of the resulting mp4 video
+4) Resolution and FPS rate of the resulting mp4 video

 All latency reportings are as of 10/24/2024.